-From lush botanical gardens that cover 110 acres in color to delicate Japanese ones revered as some of the most authentic in North America — these gardens in the Great Lakes Bay are unforgettable.
-Explore them all!
+From lush, sprawling botanical gardens that cover 110 acres in color to serene Japanese gardens revered among the most authentic in North America — these gardens of the Great Lakes Bay are each worth a visit.
+Take your time while wandering through them all!

-Begin your botanical tour within Dow Gardens' 110-acre oasis.
-See 22,000 bulbs emerging each spring — plus 35,000 annuals in spring & summer — and pack a picnic to enjoy on the grassy lawns.
-Stroll the Color, Rose, and Estate Gardens, among others, and pause to snap pictures of architectural bridges and tranquil water features.
+Delight your senses within Dow Gardens' 110-acre botanical oasis.
+See 22,000 bulbs emerging in spring — and 35,000 annuals each spring & summer — and pack a picnic to spread out on the lawns.
+Stroll through Color, Rose, and Estate Gardens, wander along streamside paths, and snap pictures of unique architectural bridges & tranquil water features throughout.

-Just a half-mile from Dow Gardens, Dahlia Hill hosts an eight-level terrace, blanketed in 3,000 dahlias of 300 varieties!
-Visit for free — dawn to dusk, July to October — and say you've seen all 19 dahlia petal types, sprinkled in with impressive sculpture.
+A quick hop over from Dow Gardens, discover Dahlia Hill's eight terraces — bursting with 3,000 dahlias of over 300 varieties!
+Visit for free (dawn to dusk, July to October) and see all 19 different dahlia petal types, sprinkled in with impressive sculpture on display.

-Read More +Situated in Bay City's waterfront Veterans Memorial Park, this 12-acre arboretum boasts well-maintained plantings — and a stretch of scenic Riverwalk that spans the full length of the park!
+Read More +Netsled within Bay City's waterfront Veterans Memorial Park, experience the Kantzler Memorial Arboretum.
+Enjoy 12 acres of well-maintained plantings — and a stretch of scenic Riverwalk that spans the full length of the park!

-Read More +As if the art inside this Georgian-Revival mansion weren't enough, its Italianate gardens offer even more eye-candy!
-Walk the beautifully hedged garden rows (and spot blooms like Japanese anemone) before exploring the Museum's permanent collection and rotating art exhibitions.
+Read More +Beyond the impressive art collection inside this Georgian-Revival mansion, just outside, its Italianate gardens offer even more eye-candy to enjoy!
+Walk the neatly hedged garden rows to view blooms like Japanese anemone before touring the Museum's permanent collection & rotating art exhibitions.

-Stroll in serenity at the Japanese Cultural Center.
-Tucked along the peaceful banks of Lake Linton, these Japanese gardens are considered some of the most authentic in North America!
-Wander past the bamboo gates to weeping cherry blossoms and tranquil water features — and reserve time for a Traditional Tea Ceremony.
+Tucked along the banks of Lake Linton, discover tranquil Japanese gardens considered among the most authentic in North America!
+Wander past the bamboo gates to take in weeping cherry blossoms & water features — and reserve a Traditional Tea Ceremony to complete the serenely beautiful experience.

-Read More +Centered around a sparkling pool and fountain anchored by Marshall M. Fredericks' sculpture, this manicured rose garden includes over 200 rose bushes, alongside flowering shrubs, trees, and plants.
-Watch for annual events like Art & Garden Festival or Jazz in the Garden!
+Read More +Centered around a sparkling pool & fountain complete with sculpture by Marshall M. Fredericks, this manicured rose garden includes more than 200 rose bushes, alongside flowering shrubs, trees, and plants.
+Watch for annual garden-centered events like the Art & Garden Festival or Jazz in the Garden!

-Read More +Dedicated in honor of Frankenmuth's German sister city, Gunzenhausen, Memorial Park Rose Garden offers a secluded setting where you can stop to smell the roses — or picnic on its expertly groomed lawns!
+Read More +Dedicated in honor of Frankenmuth's German sister city, Gunzenhausen, the Memorial Park Rose Garden offers a secluded, picturesque setting where you can stop to smell the roses — or picnic on its expertly groomed lawns.

-Read More +Stroll through Downtown Frankenmuth to take in the beauty of 200+ hanging flower baskets — or cruise through Midland Blooms, a 2.5-mile floral corridor that flanks both sides of Eastman Avenue in bright pops of color!
-You could also enjoy elaborate gardens at Frankenmuth Mutual Insurance, complete with a shaded pergola and reflecting pool.
+Read More +Stroll through Downtown Frankenmuth to take in the beauty of hundreds of hanging flower baskets — or cruise your way through Midland Blooms, a 2.5-mile floral corridor that flanks both sides of Midland's Eastman Avenue.
+You could also enjoy the elaborate gardens at Frankenmuth Mutual Insurance, complete with a shaded pergola and peaceful reflecting pool.

 Saginaw Valley State University, 7400 Bay Road